CZ-NIC/knot-resolver/modules/view/README.rst

 ==============

 The :ref:`policy <mod-policy>` module implements policies for global query matching, e.g. solves "how to react to certain query".
 This module combines it with query source matching, e.g. "who asked the query".
-This allows you to create personalized blacklists, filters and ACLs.
+This allows you to create personalized blocklists, filters and ACLs.

 There are two identification mechanisms: